nlesc-metrics/metrics-menu/README.md

 ![issue-template](https://user-images.githubusercontent.com/4558105/157683690-b7408934-118d-4723-8906-c2aa3cdade79.png)

-The person proposing a new metric can simply fill in the various sections and be move on with their life.
-Making issues on GitHub ensures that there is a public record of what was proposed, what points were raised in the ensuing discussion, and whether or not the proposal was added as a new metric.
+The person proposing a new metric can simply fill in the various sections and move on with their life.
+The Program Managers can subsequently pick up the issue at a time when it is convenient for them.
+Making issues on GitHub ensures that there is a public record of what was proposed, of the points raised in the ensuing discussion, and of whether or not the proposal was added as a new metric.

 For a small set of people within the Center, making issues on GitHub is not convenient.
 For them, simply writing an email to the Program Managers with a description of the proposed idea suffices; Program Managers can then make the issue in their name.